ningelschlingel/telegram-security-bot/README.md

 # 🚀 &nbsp; Introduction

 This telegram-security-bot is made to be run on a Raspberry Pi zero W with a PiCamera and a RCWL-0516 radar-motion-sensor.
 When motion is detected, it informs authorized users via textmessage and starts the videorecording.
-When no furhter movements can be detected, the recording is stopped and also sent.
+When no further movements can be detected, the recording is stopped and sent.
-To be somewhat sure, that no unauthorized users get access to these video-recordings, the bot is configured to allow basic user administration.
+To be somewhat sure that no unauthorized users get access to these video-recordings, the bot to allows basic user administration.

 # 📁 &nbsp; Installation